HyoungsungKim/ECC-PoW-project/README.md

 - What is the number of optimal goroutines?
   - Why is it important?
-    - Because, It there are too many goroutine, Overhead is happened.
+    - Because, if there are too many goroutine, Overhead is happened.
     - It takes a time in `wg.Wait()`
     - Too many goroutine is slower because of scheduling
   - How about using constant?
     - We can get a better result if we use a constant which is derived by test
-    - But it is dependent on system
+    - But it depends on system
     - It can be worse in different system
 - What is the number of optimal attempts?
   - Why is it important?
     - Too many attempts make overhead in `wg.Wait()`
     - Too low attempts let goroutine meaningless
       - If attempts finish too early, single goroutine can be faster than multi goroutine(overhead)
-  - Attempts can be higher then current attempt
-    - 1 attempt takes less than 1ms(Different up to difficulty)

 #### Now LDPCNonce is not incremented(in concurrency mining)